Henri Dentz: Syria-Lebanon campaign

+In April 1941, the Vichy government appointed Dentz as the High Commissioner of the Levant.

 As Commander in Chief of the Army of the Levant (Armée du Levant) and as High Commissioner of the Levant, Dentz was in charge of the defence of the French Mandate of Syria and the French Mandate of Lebanon in the Middle East.
 Dentz commanded an army of approximately 45,000 men.

 Vichy authorities allowed aircraft from the German Air Force and the Italian Royal Air Force to refuel in Syria and Lebanon before and during the Anglo-Iraqi War.
 After this, the Allies planned an invasion of the French mandates.

 On 8 June 1941, a force of approximately 20,000 Australian, Indian, Free French, and British troops, under the command of Sir Henry M. Wilson, invaded Syria and Lebanon from the British Mandate of Palestine and from Iraq.
 Fierce fighting ensued and the Vichy forces under Dentz progressively lost ground over a 13-day period.
 Damascus, the capital of Syria, was abandoned on 21 June 1941.

 Fighting continued in Lebanon but the Vichy forces continued to lose ground.
 By July, the Australians were nearing Beirut.
 The fall of Beirut, the capital of Lebanon, meant the end was near.
 On 10 July 1941, as the Australian 21st Brigade was on the verge of entering Beirut, Dentz sought an armistice.
 At one minute past midnight on 12 July 1941, a ceasefire went into effect.
-During the ceasefire, Dentz ordered ships and aircraft under his command to go to Turkey where they were interned.
+During the ceasefire, Dentz ordered his troops the retreat to Tripoli, Lebanon and then ships and aircraft went to Turkey where they were interned.

 For all intents and purposes, the ceasefire on 10 July 1941 ended the campaign.
 An armistice, known as the Armistice of Saint Jean d'Acre, was signed on 14 July 1941.
 There were 37,736 Vichy French prisoners of war who survived the conflict after fighting for Dentz.
 Most chose to be repatriated to Metropolitan France rather than join the Free French.

 Aftermath and death

 In January 1945, Dentz was sentenced to death for aiding the Axis powers.
 But Charles de Gaulle, the President of the Provisional Government of the French Republic (gouvernement provisoire de la République française, or GPRF), commuted his sentence to life imprisonment.
 However, Dentz was not to serve much of this sentence.
-On 13 December 1945, he died in Fresnes, Val-de-Marne, France.
+On 13 December 1945, he died of unknown causes in Fresnes, Val-de-Marne, France.